People Tell Their Best "Thirsty For Revenge" Stories

 In the end, the court granted the divorce, giving me primary custody of our kids (because I was already their primary caretaker), I kept the house with the promise I’d refinance to buy out Keri’s half, she was ordered to pay child support, and I used that fact to negotiate with her to give up any rights to my retirement if I bought her out.

 I was able to refinance “my” home (it was the era when banks threw money at everyone to buy or refinance a mortgage), and with the little funds I borrowed from my parents, I bought out Keri’s community property interest in the home and in my retirement.
 The day she signed all the paperwork with my lawyer finally ending any possible financial obligations to her was the happiest I’d been.

 I felt like I could finally breathe.
 I celebrated with Anne who’d been my rock through all of it.
 I’m not ashamed to say that through the years I’d cried many times in her arms.
 Anne and I would eventually marry.
 She got promoted to a higher position, and I was “convinced” to take back my previous position at the district when my youngest child reached high school.

+Keri and I got along well after the divorce.
 We took the kids to family therapy and worked out this co-parenting thing.
 For the next few months, she took a beating from the kids about “why she needed another man when daddy was there all along.”
 Between the kids and the therapist raking her over the coals, I didn’t have to say anything at all.
-Keri missed a lot of time with the kids because of her now legitimately busy work schedule, and I actually felt bad that my kids were missing time with their mother so encouraged them to talk to her on the phone instead.

 When Keri found out that I’d proposed to Anne, she congratulated me.
 I told her it’s okay for her to marry Perry, too.

 She got sad.
 She told me that Perry had started seeing another woman, a younger nurse at the hospital, because with her new position, she didn’t have time for him, and when they did get together, she wasn’t “fun” anymore.
 My ex-partner, the woman who’d two-timed me and destroyed our marriage, was looking to me for sympathy.

-What I had was years of anger and frustration.
+I had none to give.

 Years of knowing some other man was sleeping with my woman.
 I’d lost weight from not being able to eat.
 I’d suffered hypertension and had to confide in my doctor why it wasn’t the stress of my job.
 I had to listen to my dentist complain about how I was grinding and listen to him tell me I’d need dental implants if it kept up.

 There were times when I had to be intimate with Keri to keep up the charade (fortunately, infrequently).